 Other benefits mentioned in the email included aligning the Pennsylvania treatment system with the ASAM Criteria, which is currently utilized for placement decisions in many settings across the state and by many commercial insurance providers.
 The ASAM Criteria is used in more than 30 states and by more than ten insurers.
 (Click here to learn more about The ASAM Criteria).

-ASAM is helping states and counties meet requirements like the 1115 waiver with an endorsed ASAM Criteria assessment tool called CONTINUUM™.
-CONTINUUM is a standardized ASAM Criteria implementation.
-The CONTINUUM assessment is being used and piloted in several settings including treatment centers, hospitals and even justice systems.
-By providing a standardized assessment, the CONTINUUM tool helps implement, demonstrate, and perform ASAM assessments.
-For more information about CONTINUUM, click here.
+ASAM is helping states and counties meet requirements like the 1115 waiver with an endorsed ASAM Criteria assessment tool called the ASAM CONTINUUM™.
+The ASAM CONTINUUM is a standardized ASAM Criteria implementation.
+The ASAM CONTINUUM assessment is being used and piloted in several settings including treatment centers, hospitals and even justice systems.
+By providing a standardized assessment, the ASAM CONTINUUM tool helps implement, demonstrate, and perform ASAM assessments.
+For more information about the ASAM CONTINUUM, click here.